Switching Point Optimization for Abstract Parabolic Equations: Proximal Gradient Method

+Applying the proximal gradient method to this problem exactly leads to the iteration in \eqref{eq:projgrad}.
+Now, $\JJ: \R^n \to \R$ is continuously differentiable by Corollary~\ref{cor:JJdiff} and $I_{\PP}: \R^n \to [0,\infty]$ is lower semicontinous and continuous on $\PP = \dom(I_\PP)$.
+Moreover, $\JJ$ is clearly bounded on $\PP$ by boundedness of $\PP$ and continuity of $\JJ$.
+Therefore, \cite[Theorem~3.1]{KM22} is applicable, which implies the result.
+Note that the stationarity of a limit point $\bar\tau$, i.e.,

+indeed implies the KKT-conditions from Theorem~\ref{thm:KKT}, since the starting point for derivation of the latter is exactly the variational inequality in \eqref{eq:VI}. \end{proof}

-The convergence analysis of this algorithm requires that the gradient of $\JJ$ is Lipschitz continuous.
-This is a hard assumption in our context, but it can be verified under additional assumptions on the data, as we will prove next:
+If the gradient of the smooth part of the objective is Lipschitz continuous, one can even establish an order of convergence for the residuum in the fixed point equation, see Corollary~\ref{cor:proxconv} below.
+The Lipschitz continuity is a hard assumption in our context, but it can be verified under additional assumptions on the data, as we will prove next:

 \begin{theorem} Beside our standing assumptions, suppose that the following conditions holds true: \begin{enumerate} \item The number $q$ from Assumption~\ref{assu:f} satisfies $q\geq 2$.

 \item The form functions satisfy $\psi_i \in \DD$, $i = 1, \ldots, n-1$, such that the space $Z$ from \eqref{eq:defZ} is simply $Z= \DD^*$.